William Contreras Preview, Player Props: Brewers vs. Rangers

 William Contreras At The Plate

-- Among qualifying hitters in MLB play, he ranks 35th in batting average, 41st in on-base percentage, and 64th in slugging.
+- Among the qualifying batters in MLB play, his batting average ranks 36th, his on-base percentage ranks 42nd, and he is 64th in the league in slugging.

-- In 68.0% of his 103 games this season, Contreras has picked up at least one hit.
-He's also had 32 multi-hit games.

-- Contreras has driven in a run in 37 games this season (35.9%), including 15 games with more than one RBI (14.6%).
-He has also driven home three or more of his team's runs in five contests.
+- Contreras has driven home a run in 37 games this year (35.6%), including more than one RBI in 14.4% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.